 GeneCards Summary for PIGC Gene

 PIGC (Phosphatidylinositol Glycan Anchor Biosynthesis Class C) is a Protein Coding gene.
 Diseases associated with PIGC include Glycosylphosphatidylinositol Biosynthesis Defect 16 and Autosomal Recessive Non-Syndromic Intellectual Disability.
-Among its related pathways are Metabolism of proteins and Post-translational modification- synthesis of GPI-anchored proteins.
+Among its related pathways are Metabolism and Glycosylphosphatidylinositol (GPI)-anchor biosynthesis.
 Gene Ontology (GO) annotations related to this gene include phosphatidylinositol N-acetylglucosaminyltransferase activity.

 Involved in GPI anchor biosynthesis (PubMed:8806613, PubMed:27694521).
 Part of the complex catalyzing the transfer of N-acetylglucosamine from UDP-N-acetylglucosamine to phosphatidylinositol, the first step of GPI biosynthesis (ECO:0000269 PubMed:27694521).